Kayaking what you need to know

+Kayaking is a wonderful way to spend your time at Holiday Cottages Noss Mayo.
 There are two kayaks at Anchor Cottage that are ideal for seeing more of Noss Mayo and Newton Ferrers from the water.
 You can use them just to nip you to one of the three great local pubs – The Swan, The Ship or The Dolphin – or head down to the sea or back up the Yealm.

 If you turn right at the end of the Creek you can join The Yealm and paddle in between the yachts – they start getting very impressive at this part of the river – heading smoothly along enjoying the sights and sounds of the water.
 Sometimes it’s nice to just cruise this part, listening to the masts jangle in the breeze, getting some vitamin D into your body.